kirbysebastian/TicTacToe/README.md

 ## TODO LIST
 - Fix bug when players have the same character
 - Add text/labels for player turn to identify current player's turn
+- Rename modules with lowercase and fix imports